Foreign Data Wrappers: S3, Iceberg & Delta Lake

 This pattern is especially valuable for dashboards and reporting queries that run the same aggregations repeatedly.
 The foreign table gives you live access to the source.
 The materialized view gives you fast, repeated reads.
 Use both together: foreign tables for ad-hoc exploration, materialized views for production workloads.

-You can also join materialized views (cached foreign data) with local tables, creating a unified query layer where some data comes from S3, some from Iceberg, and some lives natively in Tacnode — all accessed through standard SQL.
+You can also join materialized views (cached foreign data) with local tables, creating a unified query layer where some data comes from S3, some from Iceberg, and some lives natively in the database — all accessed through standard SQL.

 Foreign data wrappers are powerful but not without boundaries.
 Understanding the constraints upfront prevents surprises in production.

 All foreign tables are read-only.
-You can SELECT from them — including JOINs, aggregations, subqueries, and CTEs — but INSERT, UPDATE, and DELETE are not supported.
-If you need to write transformed data somewhere, query the foreign table and INSERT the results into a local table or materialized view.
+You can SELECT from them — including JOINs with local tables, aggregations, subqueries, and CTEs — but INSERT, UPDATE, and DELETE are not supported.
+To copy data from a remote table, query the foreign table and use insert statements to write results into a local table or materialized view.

 CSV files are not a supported format. file_fdw works with Parquet and ORC — both columnar formats with embedded schema metadata.
-If your data is in CSV, convert it to Parquet before querying through a foreign table.
+If your data is in CSV files, convert to Parquet before you create foreign table definitions.

 MAP and STRUCT types are not supported.
-External data containing nested complex types like MAP<STRING, INT> or STRUCT must be flattened at the source before being queried through a foreign table.
+External data containing nested complex data types like MAP<STRING, INT> or STRUCT must be flattened at the remote data source before being queried through a foreign table.

-Schema changes in external sources require foreign table recreation.
-If an upstream catalog adds columns, renames fields, or changes types, the local foreign table definition becomes stale.
-Drop and re-create (or re-import) the foreign table to pick up changes.
-There is no automatic sync.
+Schema changes in remote databases require foreign table recreation.
+If the remote database adds columns with new types, renames fields, or changes the schema of the remote table, the foreign table definition becomes stale.
+Drop and re-create (or re-import via import foreign schema) to pick up changes.
+There is no automatic sync between the local server and the remote server.

 IMPORT FOREIGN SCHEMA does not support partitioned tables for file-based sources.
-If your S3 data is partitioned, create those foreign tables manually with the PARTITION_BY option.
+If your S3 data is partitioned, you must create foreign table definitions manually with the PARTITION_BY option for each partitioned source.

 Foreign table operations are excluded from local transaction boundaries.
-A query against a foreign table reads whatever state the external source has at query time — it doesn't participate in your local BEGIN/COMMIT transaction.
+A query against a foreign table reads whatever state the remote server has at query time — it doesn't participate in your local database BEGIN/COMMIT transaction.

 Each wrapper targets a specific type of data source.
 Here is how to decide which one to use.